 To foster interest in the environment by encouraging students to appreciate the beauty and value of nature; develop critical-thinking skills; understand the need for conservation and biodiversity; tap community resources; become actively engaged citizens; and recognize that individuals do indeed make a difference.

-Funded by the Grable Foundation and Pennsylvania's Education Improvement Tax Credit Program
+This program is made possible by the generous support of the Grable Foundation and the Pennsylvania Education Improvement Tax Credit Program.